-The story we tell is more than an additional story about the Holocaust.
-It is also a tribute to those adults in the ghetto who made it possible for children to experience the importance of art, culture and humanity in the struggle for self-assertion, for the assertion of one's own identity and dignity.
+The story of these girls is more than just another story about the Holocaust.
+It is also a tribute to those adults in the ghetto who made it possible for the children to experience the importance of art, culture and humanity in the struggle for self-assertion, for the assertion of one's own identity and dignity.
 The story is also a model case of remembering the fate of European Jewish children and, thanks to many original documents and testimonies and its multimedia design - book, exhibition, theatre :- a unique project.

-Through the exhibition and our educational project, we want to pass on the story especially to young people and future generations - together with pedagogues and actors in the field of art and culture.
-We do it, because, as Karen Zolko, manager of the Brazilian exhibition "As meninas do quarto 28” put it: "Room 28 is a tool for a better world and future".
-In order to use this tool it is our goal to create an extracurricular place of learning in Berlin or wherever.
-For now, we aim to establish an atelier or office in Berlin on order to promote our project and convey it to the public.
+With our exhibition and the educational project we tell the story to young people and future generations - together with pedagogues and actors in the field of art and culture.
+We do it, because, as Karen Zolko, manager of the exhibition "As meninas do quarto 28" in Brazil put it, "Room 28 is a tool for a better world and future".
+Our long-term goal is to create an extracurricular place of learning about what is essential in life. www.room28education.net